-Are you wanting to follow the new Weight Watchers program, myWW, but need some more information before you start?
-Then take a look at this guide.
+Are you wanting to follow the new Weight Watchers Personal Points program, but need some more information before you sign up?
+Then read on!

 The New WW plan?